ganindu7/deepnotes/topics/utils/setting_up_tao_toolkit_api_simplified.md

   volumeMode: Filesystem
 ```

-the accompanying values.yaml will look like (remember to match the `storageclass` of the pvc to the one that is provided by the pv, if storage class is not specified the default storage class will be used, if in doubt open the pvc in `describe` or `edit` mode to verify, AFIK `pv`s can;t be changed on the fly. so you'll have to delete and re create the `pv` if needed)
+The accompanying values.yaml will look as follows.
+Remember to match the `storageclass` of the PersistentVolumeClaim (PVC) to the one provided by the PersistentVolume (PV).
+If a storage class is not specified, the default storage class will be used.
+If in doubt, open the PVC in `describe` or `edit` mode to verify.
+As far as I know, PVs can't be changed on the fly.
+You'll have to delete and recreate the PV if necessary.

 ```
 # TAO Toolkit API container info